-Canogas Falls (80 ft total): Located deep in Devils Canyon which drains the remote north side of Cone Peak, Canogas Falls is one of the most stunning waterfalls in Big Sur.
-The falls includes a series of three steps with spectacular turquoise pools in between each step.
+Canogas Falls (80 ft total): Located deep in Devils Canyon on the South Fork Devils Canyon Creek which drains the remote north side of Cone Peak, Canogas Falls is one of the most stunning waterfalls in Big Sur.
+The falls includes multiple steps with spectacular turquoise pools in between each step.
 The falls is nestled between rugged cliffs with a lush redwood forest at the base of the falls making it a magical setting.
-While Canogas Falls is within the Ventana Wilderness, access entails passing through Big Creek Reserve which is closed to the public for all but one day of the year.
+While Canogas Falls is within the Ventana Wilderness, the easiest access entails passing through Big Creek Reserve which is closed to the public for all but one day of the year.

 Pick Creek Falls (80 ft): A picturesque falls which shoots over a ledge with an 80 ft free-fall into a large, clear pool surrounded by a lovely grove of old growth Santa Lucia Firs (Abies bracteata aka Bristlecone Fir), with their unmistakable slender, spire-like stature.
 The Santa Lucia Fir is endemic to the northern part of the Santa Lucia Mountains and the rarest fir in the world.
 An impressive rock amphitheater surrounds Pick Creek Falls with hanging ferns making a magical setting.
 Also in the vicinity are the beautiful bathtubs at Bathtub Creek.
 Creek walking downstream of Pick Creek Falls features more spectacular gorges and cascades all the way to the confluence with the South Fork Big Sur River with more Santa Lucia Firs lining the stream.